RV vs Camper Van vs Tent Camping: Which option is best for you?

 Adventurous road-tripping, smaller groups (2-5), easy camping in comfort.

 Renting a campervan is a convenient, economical way to get out on a road trip camping adventure.
 Escape’s largest model (the Big Sur) is 19 feet long, so all of the vans maneuver very easily (particularly if you are used to driving a van or large SUV) and can fit in any normal parking space.
 If you are spending some time in urban areas along your trip, this is especially useful!
 The vans come equipped with a pump sink, refrigerator, and 2-burner camp stove, making cooking your own meals fast and easy.
-The interior folds down to a comfortable bed which keeps you clean, dry, and protected from critters and the elements at night – no need to go running for the car in an unexpected thunderstorm.
+The interior folds down to a comfortable bed that keeps you clean, dry, and protected from critters and the elements at night – no need to go running for the car in an unexpected thunderstorm.
 For the neat freaks out there – it is much easier to avoid tracking dirt into your sleeping space in the van, just take off your shoes before you hop in!

 The vans can fit in tent sites at most campgrounds which makes it easy (and inexpensive) to find a spot to stay.
 They can also handle travel on dirt roads, making some more remote, dispersed camping options available (note: they aren’t high clearance, 4-wheel drive vehicles so they can’t go anywhere… stick to dirt roads passable by your average passenger car and you should be good).
 Renting optional equipment such as the rooftop sleeper expands the sleeping capacity of the van, while still allowing everyone to travel together in one vehicle.
 The gas mileage of the vans is much better than a larger RV, saving a substantial amount of money over an extended trip.
 Arriving into camp late or in the rain?
 Setup is a breeze!
 Simply fold down the rear seats and hop into bed.
 Getting back on the road is just as easy, making the campervans ideal for a camping trip with multiple destinations.